Midstate woman finds new career in balloon design

 Kate Hicks is taking them to center stage, putting together displays across the Midstate.

-“I was planning a party for my next door neighbor, saw a balloon garland but didn’t have time to make it,” she says.
-“It stayed stuck in my head so for Thanksgiving, I did a photo booth backdrop.
+“I was planning a party for my next-door neighbor, saw a balloon garland but didn’t have time to make it,” she said.
+“It stayed stuck in my head, so for Thanksgiving, I did a photo booth backdrop.
 People saw it and liked it, so I started making more.”

 Now, not even a year later, Hicks has created Whimsy and Wild.
 She runs the company by herself but says with the amount of growth she has seen over the last six months, she may be able to expand soon.